History of Palestine: Assyrian invasions

-Babylonian and Persian periods

 Babylonian period

 Struggles over succession following the death of King Ashurbanipal in 631 BCE weakened the Assyrian empire.
 This allowed Babylon to revolt and to eventually conquer most of Assyria's territory.
 Meanwhile, Egypt reasserted its power and created a system of vassal states in the region that were obliged to pay taxes in exchange for military protection.

 In 616 BCE, Egypt sent its armies north to intervene on behalf of the fading Assyrian empire against the Babylonian threat.
 The intervention was unsuccessful; Babylon took Assyria's Nineveh in 612 BCE and two years later Harran.
 In 609 the Egyptian pharaoh Necho II again marched north with his army.
-For some reason, he executed the Judahite king Josiah at the Egyptian base Megiddo and a few months later he installed Jehoiakim as the king of Judah.
+He executed the Judahite king Josiah at the Egyptian base Megiddo and a few months later he installed Jehoiakim as the king of Judah.
 At the Battle of Carchemish in 605 BCE, the Babylonians routed the Egyptian forces, causing them to flee back to the Nile.
-The next year, the Babylonian king Nebuchadnezzar destroyed the Philistine cities Ashdod, Ekron, Ashkelon, and Gaza.
 By 601 BCE, all the former states in the Levant had become Babylonian colonies.

 The Babylonians continued the practices of their predecessors the Assyrians and deported populations that resisted its military might.
 Many of them were settled in Babylon and were used to rebuild the country which had been devastated through the long years of conflict with the Assyrians.

 In 601 BCE Nebuchadnezzar launched a failed invasion of Egypt which forced him to withdraw to Babylon to rebuild his army.
 This failure was interpreted as a sign of weakness, causing some vassal states to defect, among them Judah, leading to the Judahite–Babylonian War.
 Nebuchadnezzar responded by laying siege to Jerusalem in 598 to end its revolt.
 In 597, the king Jeconiah of Judah, together with Jerusalem's aristocracy and priesthood, were deported to Babylon.

-In 587 BCE Nebuchadnezzar besieged and destroyed Jerusalem, bringing an end to the kingdom of Judah.
+In 587 BCE, Nebuchadnezzar besieged and destroyed Jerusalem, bringing an end to the kingdom of Judah.
 A large number of Judahites were exiled to Babylon.
 Judah and the Philistine city-states of Gaza, Ashkelon, Ashdod, and Ekron, were dissolved and incorporated into the Neo-Babylonian Empire as provinces.
 Judah became the province of Yehud, a Jewish administrative division of the Neo-Babylonian Empire.